-- any prize money will be paid to the parent/guardian/ authorised person on behalf of the entrant; and
+- any prize money will be paid to the parent/guardian/ authorised person on behalf of the Artist; and

 - the parent/guardian/authorised person will provide the City of Mandurah with a valid receipt for any prize monies.

-The country a designer is from is determined by the country such designer is a citizen or permanent resident of, at the date of entry.
+The country an Artist is from is determined by the country such Artist is a citizen or permanent resident of at the date of entry.

 To be eligible for this award, garments must be made from at least 90% paper (hard materials), not including paints, inks and thread for embellishment.

-- Garments will not be accepted to judging without the completed and signed dressing instruction form provided being completed and signed as well as an electronic copy emailed to email@example.com.
+- Garments will not be accepted for judging without the dressing instruction form provided being completed and signed as well as an electronic copy emailed to email@example.com.

-- The City/Wearable Art Mandurah will provide models or dancers will be provided to present the Garments on stage.
+- Models or dancers will be provided by the City to present the Garments on stage.
 Exceptions will be considered and will be at the discretion of the Creative Director.

-- If shoes or accessories restrict movement on stage or are a safety risk, the Creative Director, at his/her discretion may choose to exclude them from the performance.
+- If shoes or accessories restrict movement and safety on stage, the Creative Director, at his/her discretion may choose to exclude them from the performance.

-- If minor adjustments and repairs are needed during the showcase, wardrobe attendants will carry those out as far as possible.
+- If minor adjustments and repairs are needed during the showcase period, the wardrobe staff will carry those out as far as possible.
 The City is not liable for any damage caused to the Garment due to this process.

 - Wardrobe attendants will be provided to dress the models and dancers.
-If assistance is required, Artists will be contacted directly by the wardrobe attendants.
+If assistance is required the artists will be contacted directly by the wardrobe attendants.

 - The selection of Garments to be exhibited is at the sole discretion of the Gallery Curator.

-- Garments will remain in the gallery until the exhibition closing date.
+- Exhibited Garments will remain in the gallery until the exhibition closing date.

-- Designers grant the City a perpetual, irrevocable right to photograph, film or take other footage of their garment for the purpose of featuring or including the garment, anywhere in the world, in:
+- The Artist grants the City a worldwide, perpetual, royalty free and irrevocable licence to photograph, film or take other footage of their Garment for the purpose of featuring or including the Garment in:

-- The City will photograph all finalist entries for inclusion in the Wearable art Mandurah Showcase Programme in a standard style, pose and composition directed by the City.
+- The City will photograph all finalist entries for inclusion in the Wearable Art Mandurah Show Programme in a standard style, pose and composition that is directed by the City.
 Artists will be acknowledged in accordance with Copyright Act .

-- The designer grants the City a world-wide, royalty-free, perpetual, transferable licence to use any material sent to the City (including images, inspirations and stories) for promotional, merchandising, exhibition and/or media purposes (including commercial purposes), at no cost.
+- The Artist grants to the City a worldwide, royalty free, perpetual, transferable licence to use any images or media sent to the City (including images, inspirations and stories) for promotional, merchandising, exhibition and/or media purposes (including commercial purposes), at no cost.

 12. Returning garments

-- In the event you have not arranged the return of your garment after the exhibition, three attempts will be made to contact you via phone and/or email within a one month period before the Garment.
+- In the event you have not arranged the return of your Garment, three attempts will be made to contact you via phone or email within a one-month period before the Garment.
 If the Artist has not collected the Garment after these three attempts have been made, the City may either dispose of or repurpose the Garment, subject to the requirements of the Copyright Act ..

-- The City may not be able to send your garment back in its original packaging.
+- The City may not send your Garment back in its original packaging.